What is compounded Semaglutide?

 All individuals start at the .25mg. injection dosage with a recommended increase in 5 weeks to .50mg with another increase in 5 weeks to 1.00mg.
 If weight loss plateaus continue to increase every 4 weeks until you reach the dose that works for you.
 Never increase prior to 4 weeks and never exceed 2.50mg of Semaglutide.

-How is Semaglutide taken?
+How is compounded Semaglutide taken?

-Semaglutide will be prescribed as a weekly subcutaneous injection.
+Compounded Semaglutide will be prescribed as a weekly subcutaneous injection.
 Injections should be administered every 7 days in the abdomen alternating locations.
-Semaglutide is started at a low dose that is gradually increased so it is important you use the medication exactly as directed.
+Compounded Semaglutide is started at a low dose that is gradually increased so it is important you use the medication exactly as directed.
 One injection should be administered on the same day each week.
 Do not increase any dose prior to 4 weeks.

-Is Semaglutide a type of insulin?
+Is compounded Semaglutide a type of insulin?

-No, Semaglutide is not a type of insulin or a substitute for insulin.
-Semaglutide does stimulate your pancreas to release insulin when glucose (sugar) is present.
-Because Semaglutide relies upon your body’s own insulin to have this effect, Semaglutide isn’t used when your pancreas can’t make insulin, such as in patients in type 1 diabetes.
+No, compounded Semaglutide is not a type of insulin or a substitute for insulin.
+Compounded Semaglutide does stimulate your pancreas to release insulin when glucose (sugar) is present.
+Because compounded Semaglutide relies upon your body’s own insulin to have this effect, compounded Semaglutide isn’t used when your pancreas can’t make insulin, such as in patients in type 1 diabetes.
 We are unable to prescribe to patients with DM1 (Diabetes 1) and advise insulin to be regulated by your treating physician

 Why do I have to start at only .25mg?

-Semaglutide is meant to be titrated up to help minimize negative side effect.
+Compounded Semaglutide is meant to be titrated up to help minimize negative side effect.
 You will START with 0.25mg for 5 weeks then increase to 0.50mg for 5 week then increase again another increase in 4- 5 weeks to 1mg.
 May individuals find the .50mg – 1.00mg to be the “sweet spot” for weight loss.
 While others may need the higher doses of 1.50mg-2.50mg.

-Is Semaglutide a stimulant similar to phentermine?
+Is compounded Semaglutide a stimulant similar to phentermine?

-Does Semaglutide curb your appetite?
+Does compounded Semaglutide curb your appetite?

-Yes, it is believed that Semaglutide can help curb your appetite though not everyone experiences a curbed appetite.
+Yes, it is believed that compounded Semaglutide can help curb your appetite though not everyone experiences a curbed appetite.
 In addition to slowing gastric emptying to make you feel full for longer, GLP-1 also plays a direct role in how your appetite is regulated.

-Is Semaglutide covered by my insurance?
+Is compounded Semaglutide covered by my insurance?

-No. Semaglutide is not covered by insurance for people who are not diabetic type 2.
+No. Compounded Semaglutide is not covered by insurance for people who are not diabetic type 2.
 Fortunately, we are able to offer our compounded medication at a very competitive, low price.

 Be patient.
 Some people do not experience weight loss in the first 4-8 weeks.
 Everyone is different.
 Some people do not experience weight loss until they reach a higher dose of 1.00mg or even 1.50mg.
 Do not increase dose prior to 4 weeks.